Murder of Peter Falconio: Background

+Day of attack

-Around 7:30 pm on Saturday 14 July 2001, Falconio and Lees were travelling on the Stuart Highway bound for the Devil's Marbles in their orange Kombi.
-Falconio was driving and Lees sat next to him.
-The two had been conscious of a car that had been following them since they stopped at a roadhouse in Barrow Creek, and were expecting to be overtaken.
+On the afternoon of Saturday 14 July 2001, Falconio and Lees ate lunch at Red Rooster restaurant before heading north at around 4pm on the Stuart Highway, with Lees driving and Falconio sleeping in the back of the van.
+At around 6:30pm they stopped at Ti-Tree to buy fuel and shared a joint of cannabis while watching the sun set, then continued their journey towards the Devil's Marbles with Falconio driving.
+Around 7:30 pm, Falconio and Lees had been conscious of a car that had been following them for the previous 10 kilometers since they drove through Barrow Creek, and were expecting to be overtaken.
 However, when the vehicle – a white Toyota 4WD with a green canopy – drew alongside, the driver gestured excitedly at them to pull over.
-Falconio stopped the van and went to speak with the man, who had pulled off the road ahead of them.
-The man explained he had seen sparks shooting out of the van's exhaust.
+Lees noticed the interior light was on in the Toyota and a dog was sitting in the passenger seat.
+Despite her reservations, Falconio stopped the van and went to speak with the man, who had pulled off the road behind them.
+The man, who Lees later described as a tall middle aged Australian with a horseshoe moustache, explained to Falconio that he had seen sparks shooting out of the van's exhaust pipe.
+Leaving the Kombi engine running, the two men went to investigate the exhaust, and Lees moved into the driver's seat ready to rev the engine.
+As the interior light of the Kombi was illuminated, Lees' night vision was degraded and she could not see what was going on at the rear of the vehicle.

-As the two went to the rear of the vehicle to investigate, Lees moved into the driver's seat, ready to rev the engine.
-She then heard a loud bang from the rear of the van, and moments later the man was at the window brandishing a silver handgun.
-The gunman climbed into the van.
-Lees let him secure her hands behind her back with black cable ties, but fought the tying of her feet and taping of her mouth.
-She was then dragged to the Toyota (noticing the gunman's dog) but, fearing rape, managed to flee into the bush while the gunman was distracted (apparently while moving Falconio's body).
-The gunman searched for Lees before leaving, passing nearby three times, but she hid before finally flagging down a road train driver at 12:35 am, who (with his co-driver) took her back to Barrow Creek.